tombensve/APS/APS-Webs/APSWebManager/README.md

 The frontend code is [here](src/main/js/aps-webmanager-frontend).

+## How to use

+Due to limitations in react, or maybe just generic frontend package handling, the app page URL must be specified in package.json, which locks it to just one very specific path.
+So this projexct, APSWebManager should be seen as a template, which should be copied in whole and called something else, package.json updated with valid URL.
+APSWebManager itself just renders components in a row to test be able to test and verify.

+### Delivering GUI to web

+TBD

 # Probably only builds on unixes!

 The pom calls a build.sh script to deal with frontend build.
 This might have problems if built on windows!
 On windows the git installation do include a bash. __However__ there is no guarantee that maven will use gits bash implementation when trying to execute _build.sh_.
 Possibly if the maven job is started from a git bash.